-In this paper, the Global Campaign, a network representing over 250 social movements, organizations and communities affected by corporate activities, explains why the scope of the future Legally Binding Instrument (LBI) on transnational corporations (TNCs) and human rights must focus on TNCs and should be defined both in subjective (actor) and in objective (activity) terms.
-The process of the LBI currently under negotiation at the United Nations Human Rights Council was established to close the gaps in the international law that allows TNCs to evade accountability for crimes committed throughout their global value and production chains.
+In this paper, the Global Campaign, a network representing over 250 social movements, organizations and communities affected by transnational corporations (TNCs), explains why the scope of the future Legally Binding Instrument (LBI) on business and human rights must focus on TNCs and should be defined both in subjective (actor) and in objective (activity) terms.
+Currently under negotiation at the United Nations Human Rights Council, the LBI process was established to close a gap in the international legal framework that allows TNCs to evade accountability for crimes committed throughout their global value chains.

-This paper provides legal and political arguments and precedents in support of the scope as mandated by the spirit of Resolution 26/9, which established the Open-Ended Intergovernmental Working Group (OEIGWG) that for the last 10 years has been discussing and negotiating the LBI's terms.
-Clearly determining the scope of the LBI is fundamental to strenghten all other provisions, and to determining the power and effectiveness of the LBI.
+This paper provides legal and political arguments and precedents in support of the scope as mandated by the spirit of Resolution 26/9, which established the Open-Ended Intergovernmental Working Group (OEIGWG) that for the last 10 years has been negotiating the LBI's terms.
+Clearly determining the scope of the LBI is fundamental to the advancement of all other provisions, and to determining the power and effectiveness of the LBI.